Rutgers Cancer Institute of New Jersey

-Failure-to-thrive is caused by a blend of issues.
-It can be a different for each person.
+Failure-to-thrive is caused by more than one problem.
+It is not the same for each person.
 Chronic health problems often play a role.

-For example, mental health problems can make it hard for some to have a proper diet.
-A poor diet can then make the chronic condition and overall health worse.
+For example, mental health problems can make it hard for some people to eat well.
+This can make a chronic health problem and overall health worse.

 Copyright © Nucleus Medical Media, Inc.

-You will be asked about your symptoms and past health.
-There may also be questions about diet and typical day.
+You will be asked about your symptoms and health history.
+You may also be asked about your diet and activities.
 A physical and mental health exam will be done.

 Tests may be done to look for physical causes.
 It may take some time to find all the issues that are causing the problem.

 Treatment will depend on the causes.
-Treatment may include:
+Choices are:

 Medicine may be given for depression.

 Failure-to-thrive may be the end stage of an illness.
 Advance directives are important for a care plan.
-These formal documents can help guide medical care in case you are unable to direct your care.
-It may change medical care from treating issues to focusing on comfort only.
+These formal documents can help guide medical care for people who cannot direct their own care.
 Other important documents include a living will and medical power of attorney.